Easy Ways to Neutralize Objections in Network Marketing

 Prospect: “I tried one of those network marketing companies before and it didn’t work out for me.”

 You: “Really?
-Tell me about it.
+Tell me about that.
 What happened?”

 Prospect: “Well, I signed up for something once and I never had anyone help me.
 I lost money at it.”